 1. Beneful Small Breed Wet Food Variety Pack

-- Small, easy-to-serve cans
+- Easy-open small cans

 - Supports muscle health

-- Not for dogs with protein allergies
+- Not suited for large dogs

 2. Beneful Small Breed Wet Food Beef Gravy Pack